 Proper monitoring will enable you to be in full control of your ML models (source)

-Monitoring ML models in production will enable you to be in control of your product, detect issues early on and intervene when action is needed right away.
-You will be notified whether the data pipeline breaks, a certain feature is not available, or your model has simply become stale and must be retrained.
-Additionally, continuous evaluation of machine learning model performance metrics will let you have peace of mind, knowing that your model is operating as expected.
-Machine learning model performance monitoring practices play a significant role in transitioning towards more reliable and unbiased AI systems.
+Monitoring ML models in production will enable you to be in control of your product, detect issues early on, and immediately intervene when action is needed.
+You will be notified whether the data pipeline breaks, a certain feature is not available, or if your model has simply become stale and must be retrained.
+Continuous evaluation of ML model performance metrics will give you peace of mind by knowing your model is operating as expected.
+ML model performance monitoring practices play a significant role in transitioning towards more reliable and unbiased AI systems.

-If you have any ML models in production at the moment ask yourself the following questions:
+If you currently have any ML models in production, ask yourself the following questions:

-- What are the metrics that I am constantly monitoring?
+- What metrics am I constantly monitoring?
 Are they a good enough indicator of success?

-- How will I know when there is some mismatch between the development data and the production data?
+- How will I know when there is a mismatch between the development data and the production data?